 At midnight on Sunday night, NYS Music closed the polls on another successful March Madness.
 With only a handful of votes separating Capital Region blues rockers Sly Fox and the Hustlers, and Brooklyn’s best kept secret, Sprocket.
-When the dust settled, Sprocket had 51% of the final vote.
-Fifty-one percent.
+When the dust settled, Sprocket had 51% of the final vote in this year’s March Madness.
 It was truly a case of every vote counting and the NYC jam community stepped it up.

 The quartet got their name from the dog in Fraggle Rock, and includes members Thomas Tompkins, Nate Rosler, Dan Haller, and Angelo Miliano.
 They have been around since 2011 but it wasn’t until last year that they ventured out of the Big Apple.
 Besides playing a few key shows in Upstate New York, Sprocket also played to a sold out Hard Rock in Chicago during Fare Thee Well last summer.

 As far as March Madness was concerned, the band didn’t know they were even in the tournament at first.
 Tompkins said, “I saw the bracket come up on my (Facebook) newsfeed and thought, ‘It would be cool to be a part of that,’ automatically thinking we weren’t.
 Then saw we were.
 That was pretty awesome.”
 Haller added, “We were honored, frankly.
 We know, respect and have had the pleasure of playing with a bunch of the bands in our bracket, and were honored to be in such great company!”

 Dan Haller commented on the support Sprocket got from it’s dedicated followers, “It was really fun to get our fanbase engaged in spreading the word about the contest.
 We were pulling for a bunch of bands in the tournament, including Sly Fox and The Hustlers, who we squared off against in the finals.”